7 Examples of Successful Loyalty Programs

 Moreover, they are more likely to recommend you to others.

-In short: loyal customers are the basis for growth.
-Loyalty programs - if properly executed - increase the number of loyal customers and thus also the growth of your company.
+In short: loyal customers are the foundation for growth.
+Successful loyalty programs increase the number of loyal customers and thus also the growth of your company.

 Examples of loyalty programs

-Below we discuss 7 successful examples of loyalty programs that all respond to customer behavior in a different way.
+Below we discuss 7 successful examples of loyalty programs that all respond to and reward customer behavior in a different way.

-VIP membership programs are powerful but relatively rare.
+Paid or premium loyalty programs are powerful but rare.
 The Amazon Prime program is a good example of a loyalty program that uses a paid loyalty model.

 How does it work?
 Customers pay EUR 5.99 per month for Amazon Prime.
 In return, they receive "VIP treatment" where they enjoy various benefits that make the program very attractive, such as: